-- University of Aveiro - average tuition fees 5,000 EUR/year
+- Lusophone University of Humanities and Technologies – tuition starts at 500 EUR/year

-- University of Lisbon - average tuition fees 2,500 EUR/year
+- University of Minho – tuition starts at 1,037 EUR/year

 2. Costs of living in Portugal for international students

-As we’ve already mentioned, living in Portugal is easier since it is one of the cheapest countries in Europe.
-Of course, living costs in Portugal vary in the different regions, but the average is between 500 and 800 EUR per month.
-These amounts are meant to cover for all your expenditures: accommodation, food, public transportation and other costs.
+As we’ve already mentioned, living in Portugal is easier because it is one of the more affordable countries in Europe.
+Of course, living costs vary from one region to another, but on average you’ll need between 500 – 800 EUR per month.

-Prices for food and drink are usually not so different throughout Portugal.
-For your monthly food bills from local groceries, you would spend on average 200 EUR.
+For your monthly food and groceries, you will spend around 150 – 200 EUR.
 Some of the cheapest supermarkets in Portugal are Jumbo, Continente/Modelo, Lidl and Pingo Doce.

-Another good option for cheap food are university canteens, where you can get a meal for around 2-4 EUR.
+You can also find affordable food at the university canteens, where you can get a meal for around 2 – 5 EUR.
 In a small restaurant, even in Lisbon, you can get a meal for 7 EUR.
-A dinner will be more expensive, but it will not cost more than 15 EUR, including the drinks as well.
+A dinner will be more expensive, but it will not cost more than 15 EUR, including drinks.

-- In most cities, the metro card costs around 25 EUR/month.
+- In most cities, the metro travel card costs around 25 EUR/month.

 - In some small cities in Portugal or depending on where you stay, you won't have to pay for transportation, except for some rare occasions, as you can easily wander around and explore the city by foot.

-- You can easily get around Portugal and visit splendid sights by train.
-Prices start from 25 EUR for a trip within the country.
+You can easily get around Portugal and visit splendid sights by train.
+Prices start at 25 EUR for a trip within the country.

 3. Scholarships in Portugal for international students

-Portugal equally offers grants and government-funded scholarships to both EU and non-EU students.
+Portugal offers grants and government-funded scholarships to both EU and non-EU/EEA students.
 In order to be eligible for a grant, you must apply to a university that is recognised by the Portuguese Ministry of Education.

-A great variety of scholarships is offered to students, mostly forwarded to the Master students, but one can find some financial aid for the other degrees as well.
-Foundations and research institutions in Portugal also offer practical experience and internships to students.
+There is a great variety of scholarships, most of them awarded to Master’s students, but you can find financial aid programmes for the other degrees as well.
+Foundations and research institutions in Portugal also offer internships to students.